kwaklab-cornell/simGRO/README.md

 }
 ```

+Simulated profiles are under `sample/ex3/result/`
-Plot of one of the simulated pairs
+Plot of one of the simulated pairs: in this example example, tf_on rate was altered > 4 fold.
 * tf_on: 0.0264690255404292 -> 0.685499322019805
 * tf_off: 0.0277339119503271
 * rec: 0.085225080859726
 * pf_off: 0.0100378282007281
 ![alt txt](https://github.com/h-kwak/simGRO/blob/main/result/sim.cap.png)